Trashpanda70/Pokemon-Game/README.md

 - Ignores Protect and Detect
 - Can be copied by Mirror Move

-Items that chenges move type are different "Eyes".
+Items that change move type are different "Eyes".
 The types available are Fire, Grass, Bug, Psychic, Dark, Flying, and Water

 **Rushing Lance**
 - Damage: 100